Azure/azure-signalr/docs/tsg.md

     During service deployment, the running instances are upgraded one by one and this is currently impacting the load balancer routing strategy and route the incoming requests to another instance.

-    For ASP.NET Core SignalR, WebSocket connections are not affected after the WebSocket connection between the client and the instance established, connections using SSE or long-polling are tend to be affected during the period.
-For ASP.NET SignalR, all the transport will be impacted.
+    For ASP.NET Core SignalR, WebSocket connections are not affected after the WebSocket connection between the client and the instance established, connections using SSE or long-polling tend to be affected during the period.
+For ASP.NET SignalR, all the transports will be impacted.

     Having [restart the connection](#restart_connection) logic in the client-side can minimize the impact of the issue.